How much does consulting business insurance cost?

 Depending on the scale and severity of a cyberattack and the cost of data recovery, settlements or judgments could easily top six figures.
 Evaluate your business risk to determine how much cyber liability insurance you need.

-Workers’ compensation insurance costs for consulting companies
+Workers’ compensation insurance costs for consulting businesses

 Even if your company is small enough that workers’ comp isn’t required, buying workers’ comp is a smart move.
 If an employee is injured on the job, it’ll pay for their medical bills, wages while they recover, and also your legal costs if they decide to blame your business.